Apple has announced Apple Arcade, a new mobile and Mac gaming subscription service that brings the best of the App Store to gamers for a monthly fee.

 Apple Arcade release date

-Apple said on stage that Arcade will release in "fall 2019", which means we can expect it to launch between September and November 2019.
+Apple said on stage during the service's launch event that Apple Arcade will release in "fall 2019", which means we can expect it to launch between September and November 2019.

 Apple has promised the service will be supported in 150 regions at launch.